tolitius/cprop/README.md

 By default `cprop` will merge all configurations it can find in the following order:

-* classpath resource config
+1. classpath resource config
-* file on a file system (pointed by a `conf` system property or by `(load-config :file <path>)`)
+2. file on a file system (pointed by a `conf` system property or by `(load-config :file <path>)`)
-* custom configurations, maps from various sources, etc.
+3. custom configurations, maps from various sources, etc.
-* ENV variables
+4. ENV variables

-Classpath (`resource`) and file system (`conf` / `:file`) are going to always be merged by default.
+`#1` and `#2` are going to always be merged by default.

-Optionally `load-config` takes a `:merge` sequence of maps that will be merged after the defaults in the specified sequence:
+For `#3` `(load-config)` optionally takes a sequence of maps (via `:merge`) that will be merged _after_ the defaults and in the specified sequence:

 ```clojure
 (load-config :merge [{:datomic {:url "foo.bar"}}
                      {:some {:other {:property :to-merge}}}])
 ```

-this will merge default configurations from a classpath and a file system with the two maps in `:merge` that would overwrite the values that match the existing ones in the configuraion.
+this will merge default configurations from a classpath and a file system with the two maps in `:merge` that would override the values that match the existing ones in the configuraion.

-Since `:merge` just takes maps it is quite felxible:
+Since `:merge` just takes maps it is quite flexible:

 ```clojure
 (require '[cprop.source :refer [from-file from-resource]])